oracle-devrel/technology-engineering/security/ciso-office/shared-assets/oci_iam_adding_group_to_admin_role/readme.md

 ## Adding a Group to an Admin Role

-However, before you can execute the API to add a user to a group, you need to obtain a number of identifiers, which will be used to populate the variables within the appropriate request.
+Before you can execute the API to add a user to a group, you need to obtain a number of identifiers, which will be used to populate the variables within the appropriate request.

 ### Obtaining the Group ID